 2001: The Great Reno Balloon Race celebrated its 20th Anniversary with the Birthday Cake balloon.

 2002: ABC’s Good Morning America appeared at The Great Reno Balloon Race for live cut-ins of Dawn Patrol during their Friday morning show.

 2003: The Great Reno Balloon Race hit record attendance with over 140,000 spectators attending the three-day event.
-Also, Serena’s Song, the only wheelchair accessible balloon in the United States, offered free tethered rides for wheelchair usage and people with disabilities throughout the weekend.
+Also, Serena’s Song, the only wheelchair accessible balloon in the United States, offered free tethered replica rolex watches rides for wheelchair usage and people with disabilities throughout the weekend.

-2007: CNN attended the event and The Great Reno Balloon Race also got coverage in worldwide media including Prestige Hong Kong, Every Day with Rachel Ray and The History Channel Magazine.
+2007: CNN attended the event and The Great Reno Balloon Race also got coverage in worldwide media, including Prestige Hong Kong, Every Day with Rachel Ray and The History Channel Magazine.
 National Championship Air Race becomes a sponsor and performs a T-6 formation fly over during the singing of the National Anthem.
-2007 marked the Balloon Race’s highest attendance at the three-day event with 180,000 spectators.

 2008: The Great Reno Balloon Race hosted the World’s Largest Pajama Party which encouraged spectators to attend in pajamas with their best (and worst) bed-head.

 2009:“Rolling Pilot,” Michael Glen, the first paraplegic hot-air balloon pilot in the world, flew in the Balloon Race.

 -For the first time, Brian Jones flew a hot-air replica of his helium balloon, the Orbiter 3 at the Balloon Race.
 The Orbiter 3 was the first balloon to fly around the world nonstop.

 2011: The Darth Vader balloon made his first appearance to the event.
 The balloon gave way to Star Wars themed activities and contests and also brought in an entourage of Storm Troopers and included Darth himself!